What steps must one take in North Carolina to exhume and move a loved one’s remains to another state?

 1.6 Coordinate with the Receiving State

 Each state sets its own rules for importing human remains.
-Contact the receiving state’s health department or vital records office.
-Obtain any import permit or additional documentation they require.
+Contact the receiving state’s health department, vital records office, or other appropriate authority.
+Obtain any required documentation they require.

 1.7 Arrange Transportation

-Your funeral director or a licensed transporter must oversee the transfer.
+Your funeral director or other authorized transporter should oversee the transfer.
 They pack the remains in a sealed, approved container.
-They carry both the North Carolina burial transit permit and the receiving state’s documentation during transit.
+They carry both the North Carolina burial-transit permit and any required receiving-state documentation during transit.

 2. Key Takeaways Checklist

-• Obtain a burial transit permit from the county health department.
+- Obtain a burial-transit permit from the local registrar.

-• Gather certified death certificate and consent forms.
+- Gather certified death certificate and required authorization forms.

-• Contact the receiving state for import permits.
+- Contact the receiving state for any required permits or documentation.

-• Ensure the transporter carries all permits en route.
+- Ensure the transporter carries all required permits en route.

 Take the Next Step with Pierce Law Group